tbd-ai/tbd-tools/MXNet-MemoryProfiler/README.md

 This folder contains the git patch file which will modify MXNet source to generate annotations which can be used to create a memory profile of the mxnet/sockeye models.
 Further, the folder has scripts to analysis the mxnet/sockeye log file and plot the memory profile on a graph.

 The profiler is based on a modified version of MXNet.
-Therefore installing the memory profiler will essentially require a reinstallation of MXNet.
-We provide two ways to install our profiler: install from scratch, and install with vertualenv.
-Our current profiler is based on the code base of MXNet version 0.12.0.
+Therefore installing the memory profiler will essentially require a reinstallation of MXNet. <!--We provide two ways to install our profiler: install from scratch, and install with vertualenv. -->Our current profiler is based on the code base of MXNet version 0.12.0.

 ## (Option 1) Install MXNet With Memory Profiler From Scratch
 - __Step 1__ The script 'patch_profiler.sh' downloads mxnet, switches to v0.12 and applies the profiler git .patch file 'memprofilerv12.patch'.
 To use it, change directory to folder containing 'patch_profiler.sh' and 'memprofilerv12.patch' and run 'patch_profiler.sh'.